Updated: Jul 29, 2021

 This IT Network type uses a centralized control function to securely direct traffic across the WAN.
 Business-critical applications are running over the Internet across multiple clouds, and traditional WANs that use conventional routers were not designed for the cloud.
-Contrarily, the SD-WAN model is designed to fully support applications hosted in on-premise data centers, SaaS services and clouds services.
+Contrarily, the SD-WAN model is designed to fully support applications hosted in on-premise data centres, SaaS services and clouds services.

 An SD-WAN can connect several branch locations or industrial manufacturing facilities to a central hub office, or cover multiple locations in a large facility/factory, and it has four main components: